ericmathison/rspec_html_formatters/README.md

 =======================

 These two scripts are for formatting html/xml in RSpec tests (presumably for exploration and debugging).
-They are intended to be copied into the lib directory instead of installed as a gem because sometimes when debugging somebody else's project, it's easier not to deal with the strict versioning rules that apply to applications using bundler.
+They are intended to be temporarily copied into the lib directory when needed instead of installed as a gem because sometimes when debugging somebody else's project (or even your own), it's easier not to have to add items to the Gemfile.
+That's especially true if you've already made edits to the Gemfile that you don't want to interfere with.

 Installation
 ------------